jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 [4.3](#4.3) Implement secure communication channels according to design ((OSG-9 Chpt 12))
 - Protocols that provide security services for application-specific communication channels are called secure communication protocols
 - 4.3.1 Voice
-    - **Voice of Internet Protocol (VoIP)**: set of technologies that enables voice to be sent over a packet network
+    - **Voice over Internet Protocol (VoIP)**: set of technologies that enables voice to be sent over a packet network
     - As more orgs switch to VoIP, protocols like SIP become more common, and introducing additional management, either via dedicated voice VLANs, or by establishing quality of service (QoS) levels to ensure voice traffic priority
     - Web-based voice apps can be more difficult to manage, causing additional unplanned bandwidth consumption
 - 4.3.2 Multimedia collaboration